rulewis/journey-optimizer.en/help/using/building-journeys/expression/advanced-editor-use-cases.md

 >[!NOTE]
 >
->To insert fields in the expression quickly, double-click on the field in the left panel of the editor.
+>To insert fields in the expression quickly, double-click the field in the left panel of the editor.

 The specified timestamp is acting as the date time value, the second is number of days.